magpie-ea/magpie-backend/README.md

 After first-time installation, you can launch a local server instance which sets up the experiment in your browser and stores the results.

 1. Run `docker-compose up` to launch the application every time you want to run the server.
-Wait until the line `web_1  | [info] Running ProComPrag.Endpoint with Cowboy using http://0.0.0.0:4000` appears in the terminal.
+Wait until the line `web_1  | [info] Running BABE.Endpoint with Cowboy using http://0.0.0.0:4000` appears in the terminal.

 2. Visit `localhost:4000` in your browser.
 You should see the server up and running.